foambubble/foam/docs/migrating-from-onenote.md

 2. It is advised that you install [Onetastic](https://getonetastic.com/download) and the attached macro, which will automatically expand any collapsed paragraphs in the notebook.
 They won't be exported otherwise.
     * To install the macro, click the New Macro Button within the Onetastic Toolbar and then select File -> Import and select the .xml macro included in the release.
     * Run the macro for each Notebook that is open
-3. It is highly recommended that you use VS Code, and its embedded Powershell terminal, as this allows you to edit and run the script, as well as check the results of the .md output all in one window.
+3. For the next sections, it is highly recommended that you use VS Code, and its embedded PowerShell terminal, as this allows you to edit and run the script, as well as check the results of the .md output all in one window.
-4. Whatever you choose, open a PowerShell terminal and navigate to the folder containing the script (use `cd` to navigate to the right directory).
-Run the script by executing
+4. Whatever you choose, you will need to do the following:
+   1. Clone the script to your computer (see [here](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository), if you're unfamiliar with git).
+   2. Once cloned, navigate to the repo folder.
+In VS Code, use File -> Add Folder to Workspace, right click on the folder in the left side bar and click [Open In Integrated Terminal](assets/images/migrating-one-note.png).
+   3. Run the script by executing
 ```.\ConvertOnenote2Markdown-v2```
     * if you receive an error, try running this line to bypass security:
      ```Set-ExecutionPolicy Bypass -Scope Process```